Coming to WLU: Checklists

 - Report to the appropriate Department/Academic Research Unit and meet with your research supervisor and/or the postdoctoral administrator/coordinator in your Department/Research Unit who will provide useful information regarding your stay at WLU.

-- You will need to apply for a Social Insurance Number (SIN) from “Service Canada”, which is located at 409 Weber St. W. in Kitchener.
+- If you do not have a Social Insurance Number (SIN) (foreign nationals only), you must apply for one from “Service Canada”, which is located in Market Square, Suite 200, at 25 Frederick Street in Kitchener.
 You will need a SIN in order to open a bank account and to get paid.
-Therefore, this would be a good thing to apply for as soon as possible, since it will likely take 7-10 days for them to issue your number.
-You will need to provide them your Work Permit and a piece of photo identification, such as a passport.
+You will need to provide the Service Canada representative with your Work Permit and a piece of photo identification, such as a passport.

-- Once you have your SIN, present it, together with your work permit (and bank account information), to the Office of Graduate & Postdoctoral Studies, where the necessary arrangements will be made to ensure you get paid through the University's Payroll Department (Human Resources).
+Once you have your SIN, present it, together with your work permit (and bank account information), to the Office of Graduate & Postdoctoral Studies on the day your appointment commences.